ViTAE-Transformer/ViTAE-Transformer-Scene-Text-Detection/README.md

 This project is for research purpose only.

-If you are interested in our work, please consider citing the following:
+If you are interested in our work, please consider citing our work.

-//citation to be updated

 Please post issues to let us know if you encounter any problems.